sanctusgee/advent-of-code-rust-template/README.md

 - Regenerate `aoc-lib/src/registry_generated.rs` with routing logic for existing years/days.

-- Create a blank `input/year2025/day01.txt` file as a placeholder.
+- Create a `input/year2025` directory as a placeholder.

 ### Subequent days can be created with: